 When To Wrap Brisket And How To Do It Properly

-You have to consider using a nontoxic material or using the wrapped so that toxic chemicals can never be carried into the meat aside from the technical benefits.
+You have to consider using a nontoxic material or using the wrapped so that toxic chemicals can never be carried into the meat.
+There are two general schools of thought when it comes to wrapping brisket.

 When Should You Wrap A Brisket?